What is Thai massage and how does it work?

 What does a typical Thai Massage look like?

-A typical Thai Massage session begins with a brief consultation to understand your needs, areas of concern, and desired level of pressure and support.
+Our Thai massage session begins with a brief consultation to understand your needs, areas of concern, and desired level of pressure and support.

 You are encouraged to wear comfortable, loose-fitting clothing that allows for ease of movement and stretching throughout the session.
 Gym or yoga clothes works well.